To identity and beyond—One architect's viewpoint

 Baseline identity articles

-Azure AD doesn't solve for lack of governance in your identity world!
+Microsoft Entra ID doesn't solve for lack of governance in your identity world!
 Identity governance should be a critical element independent of any cloud decisions.
 Governance requirements change over time, which is why it's a program and not a tool.